yadt/yadt-config-rpm-maker/README.md

 ## Features

+  * Creates data for configviewer (visualises the configuration of your hosts)
   * Templating for your configuration files.
   * Preserves encoding and will not replace tokens within binary files [see TokenReplace.filter_file](https://github.com/yadt/yadt-config-rpm-maker/blob/master/src/config_rpm_maker/token/tokenreplacer.py#L172)